CQC We and I Statements

 - working with partners to communicate messages about the benefits of financial information and advice for example with the voluntary sector, through hospitals, GPs, or solicitors who may be advising on wills or power of attorney; and

-- considering a person’s need for financial information and advice when they make first contact with the authority and throughout the assessment, care and support planning and review processes (see Access and Information, Assessment and Care and Support Planning).
+- considering a person’s need for financial information and advice when they make first contact with the authority and throughout the assessment, care and support planning and review processes (see the chapters on Access and Information, Assessment and Care and Support Planning).

 When making financial plans about how to pay for care and support, a person needs to have confidence in what to do in the present, in the future and if circumstances change.
 This long term outlook means that people will want to access financial information and advice at different times to enable them to make plans to pay for their care.